Bangor University - North Wales Clinical Psychology Programme

 - We have a positive attitude towards diversity and social inclusion, which is reflected in our selection, teaching, value-based practice ideas and the programme’s overall ethos.

-Trainees from all three years, programme team members and local Health Board Clinical Psychology colleagues are involved in reviewing all aspects of the programme for issues of racism, discrimination, whiteness etc.
+Trainees from all three years, programme team members, local Health Board Clinical Psychology colleagues and People Panel members (our expert by experience advisory group) are involved in reviewing all aspects of the programme for issues of racism, discrimination, whiteness, inclusion etc.

 Selection, placements, teaching, assignments, research are all areas that are being explored for options to address issues of equality and social inclusion.

-All other programme committees report back to the anti-racism, anti-discrimination, and promotion of cultural humility sub-committee about the work they are doing to change our practice.
-We have organised a range of workshops with trainees, programme team and local clinical psychologist to drive this agenda forward.
+All other programme committees report back to the CARIAD sub-committee about the work they are doing to change our practice.
+The working group on planetary health also reports to the CARIAD sub-committee.
+We continue to facilitate workshops with trainees, programme team and local clinical psychologist to drive this agenda forward.

 Accreditation

-The programme was re-accredited by the BPS and re-validated by Bangor University in January 2019.
+The programme was re-accredited by the BPS in April 2026.

 We were complimented on several aspects of the programme:

-We were delighted to receive such strong endorsement from the BPS and Bangor University, and we believe this illustrates the robust and cohesive nature of the programme.
+We were delighted to receive such strong endorsement from the BPS and we believe this illustrates the robust and cohesive nature of the programme.

-The programme is also accredited by the Health and Care Professions Council (HCPC).
+The programme is also accredited by the Health and Care Professions Council (HCPC) and validated by Bangor University..

-Our Programme is part of the School of Psychology and Sport Science at Bangor University and this brings Schools with an interest in wellbeing together, creating an environment for shared research strategies and health-related training activities in terms of professional learning.
+Our Programme is part of the School of Psychology and the college of Medicine and Health at Bangor University and this brings Schools with an interest in wellbeing together, creating an environment for shared research strategies and health-related training activities in terms of professional learning.

 The North Wales Clinical Psychology Programme is closely integrated into the academic psychology department, that is highly rated for both research and teaching.